fireinrain/github-trending/TrendsHist.md

 ## Javascript

+* 【2025-09-07】[6Kmfi6HP / EDtunnel](https://github.com/6Kmfi6HP/EDtunnel) - EDtunnel 是一个基于 Cloudflare Workers 和 Pages 的代理工具，支持多种协议和配置选项。 EDtunnel is a proxy tool based on Cloudflare Workers and Pages, supporting multiple protocols and configuration options
+* 【2025-09-07】[devxprite / infoooze](https://github.com/devxprite/infoooze) - A OSINT tool which helps you to quickly find information effectively  All you need is to input and it will take take care of rest
 * 【2025-09-05】[bcanseco / github\-contribution\-graph\-action](https://github.com/bcanseco/github-contribution-graph-action) - 🙈 This GitHub action will automatically push empty commits to one of your repositories
 * 【2025-09-05】[sohzm / cheating\-daddy](https://github.com/sohzm/cheating-daddy) - a free and opensource app that lets you gain an unfair advantage
 * 【2025-09-03】[niespodd / browser\-fingerprinting](https://github.com/niespodd/browser-fingerprinting) - Analysis of Bot Protection systems with available countermeasures 🚿  How to defeat anti\-bot system 👻 and get around browser fingerprinting scripts 🕵️‍♂️ when scraping the web?